 Our Current Initiative: San sả hồ #2

 In 2019, the New England and Bermuda District of Key Club International unanimously voted to fund a project with COPI to construct a dormitory and administrative building for the San sả hồ #2 school.
+We completed our fundraising goal of $50,000 in 2021.
 This school is located in the mountainous town of Sa Pa, Lao Cai in the northwestern region of Vietnam.
 The government of Vietnam agreed to simultaneously reconstruct the school itself, resulting in a fully functioning school facility for students in Sa Pa.

 Our portion of the project aims to help children gain better access to education.
 Many children in Sa Pa must walk at least 5 kilometers each way from their homes to get to school.
 The journey to the school is not only long, but very dangerous, as childen must walk along mountain roads without sidewalks or guardrails.
 Many students do not attend school because of the distance and hazardous commute.
 By constructing a dormitory, where students can stay during the school week, we will provide more children with access to education and ensure that these children get to school easily and safely each day.